Brightify/Cuckoo/README.md

 }
 ```

-Notice the `get` and `set` these will be used in verification later.
+Notice the `get` and `set`, these will be used in verification later.

 ##### Enabling default implementation
 In addition to stubbing, you can enable default implementation using an instance of the original class that's being mocked.
-Every method/variable that is not stubbed will behave according to original implementation.
+Every method/property that is not stubbed will behave according to the original implementation.

-Enabling default implementation is achieved by simply calling the provided method:
+Enabling the default implementation is achieved by simply calling the provided method:

 ```Swift
 let original = OriginalClass<Int>(value: 12)
 mock.enableDefaultImplementation(original)
 ```

 For passing classes into the method, nothing changes whether you're mocking a class or a protocol.
-There however is a difference if you're using a `struct` to conform to the original protocol we are mocking:
+However, there is a difference if you're using a `struct` to conform to the original protocol we are mocking:

 ```Swift
 let original = ConformingStruct<String>(value: "Hello, Cuckoo!")